Infinitode/OPEN-ARC/README.md

 cd open-arc
 ```

+> [!TIP]
+> You can also download the available Jupyter notebooks and base models.
+They contain everything you need for that project, if you want to work on specific projects only.

 ## Usage
 Each project folder contains our:
 - Base model files.
 - Instructions for running the models.
 - Linked Kaggle notebooks for each challenge.

+> [!NOTE]
+> Base models are not available for all of the projects in OPEN-ARC.

 To run a model, you can just navigate to the project folder and follow the instructions in the README.md file located there.
 You can also run the Kaggle notebook, either locally or in Kaggle/Colab (note that we will primarily use Kaggle Datasets, which means that you'd have to obtain the datasets either from Kaggle, or another source, to run the code locally or in Colab), and follow the steps inside.